busterwood/Goodies/Goodies/Testing/README.md

 ### Command Line Options

 The `Tests.Run()` method recognises the following parameter:
-* `--verbose` which sets the `Test.Verbose` property to TRUE and causes all messages and test names to be shown in the output.
+* `--verbose` which sets the `Tests.Verbose` property to TRUE and causes all messages and test names to be shown in the output.
 Normally only failed test names and messages are shown.
-* `--short` which sets the `Test.Short` property to TRUE, and can be used by your test code to `SkipNow()` slow tests.
+* `--short` which sets the `Tests.Short` property to TRUE, and can be used by your test code to `SkipNow()` slow tests.

 # Test Class